jeffersonvenancio/therightpark/python/README.md

 # TheRightParKing
-Repositório para a solução do BarzingaNow?
+Repositório para a solução do TheRightParKing?

 Antes de tudo... use python 2.7...